-In addition to learning whether prospective employees like the hardware, operating system and software your company uses, this question helps you evaluate enthusiasm and knowledge.
+In addition to learning whether prospective employees like the hardware, operating system and software your company uses, this tech interview question helps you evaluate enthusiasm and knowledge.
 Do candidates become animated when discussing the advantages and disadvantages of certain tools?
 Do they admire solid engineering, sleek design, intuitive user experience or another aspect of good technology?

 8. What are the benefits and the drawbacks of working in an Agile environment?

 Most IT teams have adopted some form of Agile — currently the favored SDLC methodology — which means lots of quick meetings and a steady stream of feedback from fellow team members.
 A candidate’s answer to this question can tell you not only their level of understanding of this popular environment, but also their attitudes toward collaboration and communication.